mozilla/CookieRestrictionsBreakageStudy/docs/TESTPLAN.md

 In all variations:

   * Nothing different should happen in Private Browsing or Safe Mode operation.
-  * Nothing different should happen on a page without trackers.
-  * No telemetry will be sent on a page without trackers.
   * Panel Behaviour:
+    * The panel has a checkbox on it, if the user checks that box and clicks an option, they will be un-enrolled from the study.
-    * If the user refreshes a page that has trackers on it, they have a chance of being shown a panel notification: "Did you reload this page to resolve loading issues?".
+    * If the user refreshes a page they have a chance of being shown a panel notification: "Did you reload this page to resolve loading issues?".
 This chance is 100% by the 6th refresh.
     * If the panel is ignored it will not show up again on the next refreshes.
 Once the user navigates, on the next refresh there is once again a chance the panel will show up.
 And the